 Zhen Nen Zhu

 Inspired by his grandmother, Zhen Nen Zhu's owner, Ah Zheng, serves La Mien with the authentic tastes he's enjoyed since he was a boy.
 Using the secret recipe that has been passed down for generations, Zhen Nen Zhu uses a variety of ingredients to create a sweet broth that has won several awards.

 Famous for its rich Tonkatsu soup (pork broth) which derives its essence from hours of simmering, Ajisen offers more than 10 kinds of ramen.
 Each type has its own unique flavours influenced by countries around the world.
 Ajisen Ramen was founded in Kumamoto, Japan in 1968 and has now expanded to more than 700 locations worldwide.

 Baba & Nyonya Peranakan Cuisine

 Baba & Nyonya's Peranakan cuisine is deliciously complex: tangy, sweet, aromatic and spicy, and delicate and mellow.
 Inspired by the cultural roots and recipes from the owner's mother, the outlets serves up the blend of spicy dishes, fusing the best elements of Chinese and Malay cuisine.

 Embark on a gastronomical journey as the delicious rustic taste of Indian cuisine comes alive.
-Managed by award-winning Chef Manjunath Mural, diners can now enjoy kebabs, butter chicken, palak paneer and other local favorites.
-Savor an astonishing range of tastes, color and textures.
+Managed by award-winning Chef Manjunath Mural, diners can now enjoy kebabs, butter chicken, palak paneer and other local favourites.
+Savour an astonishing range of tastes, colour and textures.

 Pepper Lunch Express